BrianHicks/dotfiles.nix/torch/README.md

 ## Setting up

+- [ ] Chrome with wayland, or Firefox with wayland.
+Either way, with an adblock plugin
 - [ ] screen locking
 - [ ] document, image, video viewer
 - [ ] display management